 Use a soft blending brush to blend and blur the line, using an upward motion.
 I used the #5 blending brush.

 6. Make it pop!

 To further enhance the look, use a very light catching matte or shimmery shade on the center of the mobile part of your lid.
 You want this color to be light and bright to draw attention to the mobile lid and make it pop out more.
 You can use a brush, but I find that this color placement goes on best just using my finger.
 I used the first one on the top.
-Bring it all the way to the lash line, using up every single bit of precious mobile lid space.
+Bring it all the way to the lash line, using up every single bit of precious mobile lid (the part of your eyelid that actually moves) space.

 7. Highlight the brow bone

 Use a light highlighting shade and a very small, stiffer brush.
 Only place brow highlighter just below the arch of the brow in a thin line.
 It should give a nice effect when it catches the light, but don’t bring it down any further, to avoid highlighting a puffy, upper lid.
 This highlighter can also be placed on the inner corner of the eyes to make the eye appear wider and brighter.
 I used the first one on the bottom with the #10 brow/liner brush.